 The aircraft TLP is an Airline Approved form.
 As such, its design and use must be explicitly approved by the airline Quality Department.
-Because it is such an important form its format and use is usually also approved by the local National Aviation Authority (NAA).
+As it is such an important form, the format and use is usually also approved by the local National Aviation Authority (NAA).

 The TLP contains legally binding signatures made by pilots and engineers.
 In the paper world the TLP is generally a multi-copy document book.
 Coloured copies of the completed TLP’s are routinely distributed to various departments within the airline.
 An example of a completed paper TLP can be seen below.

 Illegible handwriting, missing text and errors are common. eTechLog8 eliminates handwriting and, through data validation, ensures all mandatory content is entered and is forced to be within prescribed parameters.

 eTechLog8 is designed to be totally paperless.
 However, if a paper copy is requested (for leasing companies or other commercial reasons) then a PDF can be generated and printed as per the example below.

 The TLP is also printed in this format when using the on-board Printer and Charging Kit.

 There are many stake holders in the TLP process, so making changes to this form is always challenging.
 For the same reasons, implementing eTechLog8 is a complex project that requires co-operation between several airline departments and ultimately has to be approved by the relevant authority (NAA).

 “Fully Approved” Certification is achieved by the eventual issuing of a Letter of No Objection by the NAA to the Airline, allowing the airline to cease to be required to complete paper TLP’s, and, by inference, use only eTechLog8.